top of page

 2.

 You will be sent a referral form which we ask you to complete and return to us, to explain in some detail to us your current situation, with any known traumatic events and how this is impacting the child/young person or yourself.
-This form also includes space to give us details of how the therapy and parenting sessions will be funded.
-This does not commit you to having to go through with the referral but will give us the initial information we need.

 3.